 This course explores historical, cultural, sociological, and philosophical foundations of education in the United States with an express focus on urban education principles and practices.
 The metropolitan community is used as a resource for learning about the educational strengths and challenges faced by diverse groups.
 Students will gain understanding of the contributions and lifestyles of various racial, cultural, and economic groups in our society, including an emphasis on Minnesota-based American Indian culture, history, and tribal government.
 Core concepts include democracy and education, educational equity for all students, and historical as well as contemporary relationships between school and society.
-Emphasis is on issues of power and the educational segregation and attempted deculturalization of historically marginalized groups.
+Emphasis is on issues of power and the educational segregation and attempted de-culturalization of historically marginalized groups.
 Resilience and persistent struggles for equal educational opportunity in the face of oppression are also emphasized from diverse cultural perspectives.
 Philosophical, legal, cultural, and ethical perspectives about education will be explored as teacher candidates develop critical awareness of issues and develop their own philosophies of education.
+Other Information: Community Engagement, Note: Admission to Urban Teacher Program as a postbaccalaureate student required to register.
+Clinical field experience hours are part of the course requirements.